TentacleOrg/Tentacle/doc/AudioApi.md

 final int height = 56; // int | Optional.
 The fixed vertical resolution of the encoded video. final int videoBitRate = 56; // int | Optional.
 Specify a video bitrate to encode to, e.g. 500000.
 If omitted this will be left to encoder defaults. final int subtitleStreamIndex = 56; // int | Optional.
 The index of the subtitle stream to use.
-If omitted no subtitles will be used. final SubtitleDeliveryMethod subtitleMethod = ; // SubtitleDeliveryMethod | Optional.
+If omitted no subtitles will be used. final SubtitleDeliveryMethod subtitleMethod = subtitleMethod_example; // SubtitleDeliveryMethod | Optional.
 Specify the subtitle delivery method. final int maxRefFrames = 56; // int | Optional. final int maxVideoBitDepth = 56; // int | Optional.
 The maximum video bit depth. final bool requireAvc = true; // bool | Optional.
 Whether to require avc.